mivico/LineChart/README.md

-# Algorithms
+# Line Chart

-Goa: Create an interactive line chart which stays updated by providing a binding to a dataset.
+Goal: Create an interactive line chart which stays updated by providing a binding to a dataset.

 Firstly, we need a new datatype.
 We can call it LineChartData consisting of 3 attributes: